 An omega-3 fatty acid with 22 carbon atoms that is a primary structural component of the human brain, cerebral cortex, skin, sperm, testicles and retina.
 Most of the DHA in fish and multicellular organisms with access to cold-water oceanic foods originates from photosynthetic and heterotrophic microalgae.

-Refers to the biochemical signaling taking place between the gastrointestinal tract and the nervous system. often involving intestinal microbiota.
-Several studies have shown that the gut microbiota is involved in the regulation of anxiety, pain, cognition and mood.
+A bidirectional signaling pathway between the gastrointestinal tract and the nervous system, often involving intestinal microbiota.
+Several studies have shown that the gut microbiota is involved in the regulation of anxiety, pain, cognition, and mood.

 The production of red bloods cells, white blood cells, and platelets from hematopoietic stem cells, which occurs in the bone marrow.
 Also called hematogenesis, or hematopoiesis.